nandhinidoni1-web/traffic/README.md

 Privacy Policy: Link to the privacy policy document.
 Light/Dark Mode Toggle: Quick switch for user preference.

+Conclusion
+By employing media queries, using flexible layouts, and thoroughly testing across different platforms, your app will be more user-friendly and visually appealing on any device.
+This will greatly enhance the overall user experience, ensuring that your Smart Traffic Management System is effective on both mobile and desktop interfaces!
+👤

 UI/UX Requirements
 Buttons and Cards: Futuristic neon-glow effects for engaging interactions.